tobiwein/Tobiriz/README.md

 - 👋 Hi, I’m @Tobiriz
-- 👀 I’m interested in learning
+- 👀 I’m interested in learning software development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning frontend development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Vue.js projects
-- 📫 How to reach me ...
+- 📫 How to reach me contact@tobiasweinlich.com

 <!---
 Tobiriz/Tobiriz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.